Are you concerned about the arc flash safety of your facility?

 This is your guide to a detailed arc flash analysis!
 Have a look at the infographic to have a quick review of the seven steps.
 Read the blog to find out the systematic way in which a proper arc flash study is performed.

-It is important to have a clear understanding about the process of arc flash analysis before beginning the actual work.
+It is important to have a clear understanding of the process of arc flash analysis before beginning the actual work.
 The following steps are employed to perform an arc flash analysis of a facility.
-After understanding these seven steps, you can have a clear concept on the process of a detailed arc flash study.
+After understanding these seven steps, you can have a clear concept of the process of a detailed arc flash study.

 [7 Steps] - The details of every step go as follows:

 After setting up the goal of the any sort of analysis (Arc Flash Study in our case), the first and foremost step is to gather information.
 It is crucial to identify all the required data, the sources of the data and the means of acquiring it.

 In the regard of arc flash, the required data is the ratings and settings of ALL the equipment present in the facility, from the utility to the smallest of the circuit breaker!
 It also includes the single-line diagrams of the facility.

 The power systems engineer collects this data from the existing facility documents which include Bill of Materials, nameplates of the equipment, documented single line diagrams and all sorts of paperwork which contains such information.